basecom/FixturesPlugin/docs/helpers/media.md

 ```

 ## upload
-This methods "uploads" a real file within shopware.
-It takes a real file path and uploads it as a full media entity:
+This method "uploads" a real file within Shopware.
+It takes a real file path and uploads it as a complete media entity:

 ```php
 <?php